Casino Raiders II

 Casino Raiders II is a 1991 Hong Kong action drama film directed by Johnnie To and starring Andy Lau, Dave Wong, Jacklyn Wu and Monica Chan.
 Despite the title, the film is the third installment in the Casino Raiders film series, following Casino Raiders (1989) and No Risk, No Gain (1990).
-The films in the series are unrelated in plot and merely share the same principal actor of Lau.
+The films in the series are unrelated in plot and merely share the same principal actor Andy Lau.